-Always use a sterile soilless seed mixture.
+Always use a sterile, soilless seed mixture.
 Before planting, moisten the planting mixture to the consistency of a wrung-out sponge.

 Follow packet instructions for spacing seeds.
 It’s always a good idea to plant two or three pepper seeds in each cell and then thin the seedlings when they start to grow.
-That’s seeding insurance in case a seed or two don’t sprout.
+That’s seeding insurance in case a seed or two doesn’t sprout.

-A heating mat provides bottom heat to help speed germination and extra ambient room heat will give pepper seeds a good start.
+A heating mat provides bottom heat to help speed germination, and extra ambient room heat will give pepper seeds a good start.

 Keep peppers healthy until it’s time to move them outside.
-Be sure to acclimate them slowly to the outdoors before planting in their summer-growing spot.
+Be sure to acclimate them slowly to the outdoors before planting them in their summer-growing spot.